 With different kinds of questions, you can choose the one that suits you best depending on the answer you are looking for.

 Do you want people to reply with a number?
-Use our numerical interval option, with a phrase?
-Use the short answer one.
+Use our numerical interval option.
+Need responses as a phrase?
+Use the short answer option- we have it all!

-The cool thing about how surveys work in Qomon is that you can create multiple surveys thanks to our conditional questions.
+The great thing about surveys within Qomon is that you can create multiple surveys thanks to our conditional questions.
 This conditional mode allows you to display a specific question/answer if and only if a specific answer has been given.
 We don’t want people wasting their time answering unnecessary questions when we know it is not a subject that interests them.

-For example, if we want to know the opinion of people regarding the schools in their district, we might be asking different questions to those who said "Yes" to the question about having kids.
+For example, if we want to know the opinion of people regarding the types of elementary schools in their district, we might be asking different questions to those who said "No" to the question about having kids.

 Lastly, you have the option to send an automatic email to a person according to the answers they provide, after the meeting is over and if they have agreed for the organization or campaign to get in touch with them.